 Lakes Mitchell and Cadillac, Michigan

-There’s also cross country skiing, snowboarding, and snowshoeing.
-The Cadillac area has a rich history that you can experience through historic tours, museums, stunning architecture, and much more.
+Not an outdoorsy person?
+The Cadillac area has a rich history, which you can explore through organized tours of museums, architecture, and more.

 Lake Moultrie and Lake Marion, South Carolina

 The Santee Cooper Lake System is a fishing hotspot for Blue, Flathead, and Channel Catfish at all times of the year.
 However, when temperatures drop, giant Catfish come around.
 This makes the lakes a world-class winter fishing destination.